Arkansas Highway 287

+The third segment of 12.0 miles (19.31 km) runs east-west from U.S. Route 65 near Greenbrier east to Arkansas Highway 36 in Holland.

 Route description

 Morrilton to Highway 92

 AR 287 begins at AR 9 just north of Morrilton and an interchange with Interstate 40.
 The route runs past the Oak Grove Cemetery before terminating at AR 92 north of Plumerville.
 A second segment of 9.03 mi runs north–south connecting Highway 9 to Arkansas Highway 95.
 The road is two–lane undivided for its entire length.

 Solgohachia to Highway 95

 The highway begins at the unincorporated community of Solgohachia at Highway 9.
 AR 287 heads north through the communities of McClaren and Lanty before it terminates at AR 95.
 The road is two–lane undivided for its entire length.

+U.S. Highway 65 to Holland

+The highway begins at the unincorporated community of Springhill, south of Greenbrier, at US-65.
+AR-287 heads east to enter Holland before turning south to terminate at Arkansas Highway 36.
+The road is two-lane undivided for its entire length.